 USDA Rural Development (USDA RD)

 Funds telecommunication projects that support distance learning and telemedicine services to increase access to education, training, and healthcare resources for students, teachers, medical professionals, and rural residents.
-Emphasizes telecommunication projects that help rural communities foster economic and community development.
+Emphasizes telecommunication projects that help rural communities promote equity and foster economic and community development.

 Funds may be used for: